microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-by-location.md

 - Value Entry
 - Purchase Line

-## Data used in the Purchases By Item report

-Data from the following tables are used on the *Purchases By Item* report
-- Value Entry
-- Purchase Line

 ## Data used in the Purchases By Location report

 Data from the following tables are used on the *Purchases By Location* report